Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Introduction

 In any case, we can describe this algorithm in the irreducible case, with explicit constants, rather straightforwardly.
 Moreover, we also provide an algorithm to detect irreducibility; this result was first proved in \cite{MR3194747} and improved in \cite{kapovichpolyred} (also, see \cite{ctmaps} and \cite{MR2763779} which give another algorithm for detecting irreducibility).

+Finally, it may be worth noting that, thank to the generality of Theorem~\ref{tconnected}, our algorithms easily generalise to a class of groups bigger than just free groups; concretely, groups of the kind $G_1*\dots*G_p*F_n$ where the $G_i$ are finite groups (see Theorem~\ref{finite} and Section~\ref{s2.1}).

-\textsc{Acknowledgements:} We would like to thank both the Universit\'{a} di Bologna and the Universitat Polit\'{e}cnica de Catalunya, for their hospitality during several visits.
-We would also like to thank the referee of the earlier version of these papers for many helpful comments.
+\textsc{Acknowledgements:} We would like to thank both the Universit\`{a} di Bologna and the Universitat Polit\'{e}cnica de Catalunya, for their hospitality during several visits.
+We would also like to thank the referee of the earlier paper~\cite{FMlevelset}, as well as the current referee for their patience and extraordinary efforts in improving this paper, with their many helpful comments and suggestions.